-Many Families who travel full time or RV fulltime place education high on the list of priorities, and is in fact one of the main reasons many families choose to travel by RV, boat or just Backpacking for a few months
+Many Families who travel full time or RV fulltime place education high on the list of priorities.
+It is in fact one of the main reasons many families choose to travel by RV, boat or just Backpacking for a few months

 Homeschooling on the Road - Is it Legal?